ckuhtz/ham/pskreporter/README.md

-pull.py checks for periodic messages from redis pubsub and queries PSKreporter for info for specific callsign.  this takes place no less than every 5 minutes.
+pskreporter2pubsub.py checks for periodic messages from redis pubsub. once no less than 5 minutes have passed, PSK reporter is queried for info for specific callsign.